Peter Blunt: Corporate career

-Entering the world of business, Blunt was Managing Director of Earls Court Ltd., 1979–80, Angex-Watson, 1980–83, and Market Sensors, 1980–88.
+Entering the world of business, Blunt was managing director of Earls Court Ltd., 1979–80, Angex-Watson, 1980–83, and Market Sensors, 1980–88.
 He was Chairman of Angex Ltd., 1988–90, and of Argus Shield Ltd., 1988–89.
 He was also a director of Associated Newspapers.

 Blunt was a special Commissioner of the Royal Hospital, Chelsea, from 1979 to 1985, and a liveryman of the Worshipful Company of Carmen from 1973.
 His address at the time of his death was Harefield House, Ramsbury, in Wiltshire.

 Family

-In 1949, Blunt married Adrienne, the daughter of Major-General T. W. Richardson, and they had three sons, including Oliver Blunt QC, and Crispin Blunt, Conservative Member of Parliament for Reigate.
+In 1949, Blunt married Adrienne, the daughter of Major-General T. W. Richardson, and they had three sons, including Oliver Blunt KC, and Crispin Blunt, Conservative Member of Parliament for Reigate.
 His grandchildren include the actress Emily Blunt.